Cherreads

 And stayed.

-Not long.
-A second, maybe less — the kind of duration that you would not notice unless you were paying the specific kind of attention that Ren had been paying to the world around him since he was old enough to understand that the world around him required it.
-Just a fraction of a moment in which her gaze landed on him and did something that her expression did not do.
-Something passed through her eyes that was more precise than warmth.
-More considered.
+Not long — a second, maybe less.
+The kind of duration you wouldn't catch unless you were paying the specific kind of attention Ren had been paying to the world around him since he was old enough to understand it required it.
+Just a fraction of a moment in which her gaze landed on him and did something her expression didn't do.
+Something moved through her eyes that was more precise than warmth.
+More deliberate.

 Recognition.

 Then it was gone.
-The smile resumed its position.
-She stepped back from the window.
+The smile came back.
+She stepped away from the window.

 "Number seven, Wren Court," she said.
-"The moving truck has already been directed there.
+"The moving truck's already been directed there.
 You'll find everything ready."
 A small nod.
 "Enjoy your first evening."

 In the back seat, Ren watched Ms. Vael in the wing mirror.
 She stood at the edge of the welcome circle and watched them go, her smile still in place.
-Watching the car the way she had been watching the back seat.
+Watching the car the way she'd been watching the back seat.

 He looked away.